 1. The Mercer Culinary Millennia 8-Inch Narrow Fillet Knife

-- A crowd favorite for many years
+- A long-standing crowd favorite

 2. The Buck Knives Silver Creek Folding Fillet Fishing Knife

-- Ideal for fishermen
+- Ideal for outdoor enthusiasts, particularly fishermen

 3. The Zwilling J.A Henckels 31073-183 Fillet Knife

-- A best seller from Zwilling J.A
+- A bestseller from the esteemed Zwilling J.A brand

 4. The Shun Cutlery 6-inch Classic Boning and Fillet Knife